Impact of Substance Use Disorder on Families

 Without help and support, families can become stuck in these unhealthy patterns well after their loved one has recovered.
 Thus, it is imperative that family members of addicts receive family addiction treatment therapy and education.
 By doing so, the negative effects of addiction on the family will decrease.

-Silver Linings Recovery Center in Langhorne, PA, offers addiction treatment programs and support for families dealing with substance use disorder.
+Silver Linings Recovery Center in Langhorne, PA and East Windsor, NJ, offers addiction treatment programs and support for families dealing with substance use disorder.
 Our support groups provide a safe and confidential place for families to find hope for a future free of drugs and alcohol.

 Our family therapy services also allow the patients and their families and friends to deal with their pain while speaking openly about it, without judgment or yelling.
 This creates a healthy environment for addiction treatment and family therapy to occur.